-A voter's experience at any of the county's voter service centers will be like voting at the County Clerk/Elections office of one of the voting locations used during the September 2021 gubernatorial recall election.
+A voter's experience at any of the county's voter centers will be like voting at the County Clerk/Elections office, the Watsonville City Clerk's office or one of the voting locations used during previous elections such as the March 2020 presidential primary, the November 2020 presidential general, and the September 2021 gubernatorial recall elections.
 Vote centers offer voters enhanced services and benefits that are secure and convenient.
 All vote centers will be equipped with four electronic rosters (electronic pollbooks, or e-pollbooks) allowing vote center staff to verify the status and eligibility of the voter quickly and easily, and a minimum of four ballot marking devices.
 At vote centers, a voter will be able to:

-- Vote in-person or drop off an already voted mail ballot (sealed inside its return envelope) - Use a touchscreen ballot marking device to mark selections and print out an official ballot - All ballot marking devices are fully accessible allowing voters with disabilities to vote independently and privately - Vote in-person using the ballot you received in the mail - If you made a mistake or lost your mail ballot, you can obtain a replacement ballot - Get language assistance - Register to vote and vote the same day - Update voter registration information (address, political party)
+- Drop off an already voted mail ballot (sealed inside its return envelope) - Vote in-person using a pre-printed paper ballot - Vote in-person using a ballot marking device (tablet) to mark selections and print out an official paper ballot - All ballot marking devices are fully accessible allowing voters with disabilities to vote independently and privately - Vote in-person using the ballot you received in the mail - Obtain a replacement ballot - Get language assistance - Register to vote and vote the same day - Update voter registration information (address, political party)

 The County Clerk/Elections office will implement vote center layout guidelines to ensure all ballot marking devices and voting booths are placed in a manner that allows a voter to mark their ballot independently and privately.
-Layouts will be sensitive to the accessibility needs of voters and will be expected to be adjusted to accommodate the varying shapes and room sizes of each location (see page 48 in Appendices for a sample layout).
+Layouts will be sensitive to the accessibility needs of voters and will be expected to be adjusted to accommodate the varying shapes and room sizes of each location (see page 47 in Appendices for a sample layout).
+Each vote center will have a site-specific binder (Blue Binder) that will have specific maps for the location showing all mitigations needed, such as temporary thresholds, mats, etc., how and where to place signage showing the paths of travel, parking set-up and more.

-Each vote center layout incorporates five stations:
+Each vote center layout incorporates six stations:

-- Curbside Station: Staff stationed at the curb/in parking lot, to accept mail ballot drop off in a secure ballot box that is on wheels and at the approximate height of a car window, offer curbside voting if requested, and direct voters - Greeter Station: Greet voters, manage any lines, accept mail ballot drop off or provide check-in forms, clipboard, pen, and direct voters to check-in station - Check-in Station: Check-in voters, conditionally register voters and provide assistance - Ballot Station: Ballots are printed on demand specific to the voter's precinct and party (presidential primary only) - \bullet Voting Area: Voters mark their selections privately and independently on either an DRAFT EAP (04/21/2022) Page 13 of 67 accessible ballot marking device or in a voting booth
+Curbside Station: Staff stationed at the curb/in parking lot, to accept mail ballot drop off in a secure ballot box on wheels and at the approximate height of a car window, offer curbside voting if requested, and direct voters.

-Check-out Station: Cast ballot in official ballot box and receive "I Voted" sticker
+- Greeter Station: Greet voters, manage any lines, accept mail ballot drop off or provide check-in forms, clipboard, pen, and direct voters to check-in station. - Check-in Station: Check-in voters, conditionally register voters and provide assistance. - Ballot Station: Ballots are printed on demand specific to the voter's precinct and party (presidential primary only). - Voting Area: Voters mark their selections privately and independently on either an accessible ballot marking device or in a voting booth. - Ballot box: Cast ballot in official ballot box and receive "I Voted" sticker.